search engine by freefind

 The hot volcanic water in the Lake Myvatn area has a comparably high content of hydrogen sulfide and therefore jewelry from brass or silver should not be taken into the water as they may turn black.

-Besides the thermal pool, Mývatn Nature Baths has a cafeteria and two natural steam baths in which sulphur-free steam brings the temperature to around 50°C and the humidity to close to 100%.
+Besides the thermal pool, Mývatn Nature Baths has a cafeteria and two natural steam baths in which sulfur-free steam brings the temperature to around 50°C and the humidity to close to 100%.

 Need more relaxation?
 Then buy an alcohol bracelet at the entrance which entitles you to 3 beers or 2 glasses of wine that a staff member will bring you.
 This seems to be quite popular as we saw lots of adults with wine glasses.